Contactless Interferometric Strain measurement

 • Carrier-to-noise ratio (C/N) of the detector signal falls below the frequency modulation threshold (FM threshold) - Signal dropout

-• In case of signal, dropout noise > signal power, strain not measurable
+• In case of signal dropout, noise > signal power, strain not measurable

 Solution of polarization diversity: